Brother Alexander, 1869

 Then, to Alex’s surprise, a trail of light appeared in front of him.
-It lead to the forest.
-Not knowing why Alex felt a warm magnetic pull toward the trail.
-As if he needed to follow it.
+It led to the forest.

-The four friends stopped when they reached the end of the trail.
-It was on a Boulder that was glowing with gold and silver light.
+The four friends stopped when they reached the end of the trail, which had a Boulder glowing with gold and silver light.

 All around him, Alex saw that he was surrounded by acacia trees, blooming with glowing white roses.

 Connor’s jaw dropped as he took in the sight.
 “My God.
 Am I dreaming?”